 |Justin Timberlake as Sean Parker and Jesse Eisenberg as Mark Zuckerberg in “The Social Network”.|

-I saw the latest blockbuster The Social Network this week and was thoroughly entertained from start to finish.
-Regardless of the accuracy of the portrayal of Facebook’s origins, there were lessons to be learned for any entrepreneur looking to make a buck with anyone else – friend or foe.
 Fact is: Mark Zuckerberg and Eduardo Saverin were business partners that severed their relationship and it wasn’t amicable.
-Ultimately, lawyers had to become involved and Mark Zuckerberg settled.
-This can be the most expensive route to resolve a business dispute yet tends to be a route taken time and time again.
+Ultimately, lawyers had to get involved and Mark Zuckerberg settled.
+This is the most expensive route to resolve a business dispute yet is a route taken repeatedly.

-When considering entering into a business relationship, we must diligently look for the risks.
-There are always risks in conducting business (side note: please make sure you note them in your business plan) so it is best to think of risky scenarios and plan ways to mitigate them instead of assuming no risk and getting surprised.
+When considering a new business relationship, we must diligently look for risks.
+There are always risks in conducting business (side note: please make sure you note them in your business plan).
+It is best to think of risky scenarios and plan ways to mitigate them instead of assuming no risk and getting surprised.

 Five tips for mitigating the risk of a poorly severed business partnership are:

-- Capture everything about an equity partner’s exit in a written agreement and execute this agreement with the monetary or other resource investment.
+- State everything about an equity partner’s exit in a written agreement.
+Execute this agreement with the financial or other resource investment.
 At the very least, make sure it’s captured in an email exchange.
-In the following link to the blog HighContrast, Simeon Simeonov has some great feedback on what should be captured in agreements for initial investors (or founders).
+In the following link to the blog HighContrast, Simeon Simeonov has some great feedback on what to capture in agreements for initial investors (or founders).

-- Read the agreement, and ensure you personally understand the terms.
+- Read the agreement.
+Ensure you personally understand the terms.
 Request drafts of the agreement before receiving the final version.
 Do not sign on your first point of receiving it either.
 It’s okay to take it home for the night, a week, whatever’s necessary so that you understand what you are getting yourself into.

-- Share the agreement with a lawyer who is familiar with your industry to review and provide feedback on areas that are challenging or show vulnerability to you as a shareholder.
+- Share your agreement with a lawyer familiar with your industry.
+Request a review and get feedback on areas that are challenging or show vulnerability to you as a shareholder.

 - Determine the process and jurisdiction to resolve disputes.
 It is imperative, from the company’s standpoint, to have some semblance of control over how far an investor can go to complicate a dispute with the company.

-Incorporating these tips into your decision-making process as a shareholder or company owner can alleviate future misunderstandings with potential partners.
+Incorporating these tips into your decision-making process as a shareholder or company owner can reduce future misunderstandings with potential partners.

 I still believe having multiple parties involved in owning a business will catapult it beyond where it would be if done solo.
 A takeaway from the movie for Eduardo Saverin, as blogged on CNBC this morning, was